Groups Acting Acylindrically on Trees: Graph Products of Groups

-Finally, we define $\lv(g)$ and $\fv(g)$ to be the sets of all $u\in V(\Gamma)$ such that some reduced word for $g$ ends or begins with a syllable from $G_u$ respectively.
-All of these concepts are all well defined by Theorem~\ref{Thm:StandardGP}.
+Finally, we define $\lv(g)$ and $\fv(g)$ to be the sets of all $u\in V(\Gamma)$ such that some reduced word for $g$ ends or begins with a syllable from $G_u$ respectively (here f and l stand for ``first'' and ``last'').
+All of these concepts are well defined by Theorem~\ref{Thm:StandardGP}.